 Seville Cathedral, Seville

 Welcome to the Cathedral of Saint Mary of the See, the largest Gothic cathedral in the world and one of the most visited tourist attractions in Spain.
-Better known as Seville Cathedral, the cathedral was built over a century, from 1401 to 1506, and it’s famous for being home to the tomb of Christopher Columbus, which contains the remains of the great explorer.
+Better known as Seville Cathedral, the church was built over a century, from 1401 to 1506, and it’s famous for being home to the tomb of Christopher Columbus, which contains the remains of the great explorer.

 Recognized as a UNESCO World Heritage, the cathedral features some impressive details like a beautiful courtyard (Patio de Los Naranjos) that dates back to the Moorish era, and the Giralda, which was the tallest building in the city for over 800 years.